 A chief logistical architect of the Holocaust, he orchestrated the mass deportation of Jews to Nazi death camps with chilling bureaucratic efficiency.

-Adolf Eichmann was born in Solingen, Germany, into a middle-class family.
-His early career was unremarkable, marked by sales jobs and unemployment, until he joined the Nazi Party and the SS in 1932.
-He found his calling in the SD, the intelligence agency, where he became a self-styled 'Jewish specialist.'
+Adolf Eichmann organized the deportation of millions of Jews to ghettos and extermination camps.
+Born in Solingen, Germany, into a middle-class family, his early career included sales jobs and unemployment.
+He joined the Nazi Party and the SS in 1932.
+Eichmann found his calling in the SD, the intelligence agency, where he became a self-styled 'Jewish specialist.'
 His rise was built on a fanatical commitment to bureaucratic process.
-Eichmann's infamy was cemented at the 1942 Wannsee Conference, where the 'Final Solution' was formalized.
-He was not a policy maker but the supreme implementer, mastering the grim logistics of train schedules, timetables, and quotas to transport millions to ghettos and extermination camps.
+At the 1942 Wannsee Conference, the 'Final Solution' was formalized.
+Eichmann was not a policy maker but the supreme implementer, mastering the grim logistics of train schedules, timetables, and quotas.
 After the war, he fled to Argentina, living under an alias until Israeli Mossad agents captured him in 1960.
 His trial in Jerusalem was a global spectacle, forcing the world to confront the banality of evil through the image of a colorless desk murderer.
 He was executed by hanging in 1962.

 1901–1927